Let’s First Look at How Pregnancy Happens

 - Change in basal body temperature.
 Your basal body temperature (body’s temperature at rest) increases slightly during ovulation.
 Using a thermometer specifically designed to measure basal body temperature, take your temperature every morning before you get out of bed.
 Record the results and look for a pattern to emerge.
 You’ll be most fertile during the two to three days before your temperature rises.
 This is the best time to have sex.

 Ovulation is one of the most important processes a woman should understand about her body as it is the determining factor in both getting pregnant and preventing pregnancy.
 Nonetheless, it can be somewhat difficult to understand.
-Click here for answers to frequently asked questions about ovulation.

 Increase Your Chances of Getting Pregnant